 Thank you George for everything you stood for.
 A man of grace, kindness, and curiosity.

 And a playful spirit.

 @cogdog thank you Alan.
 2011 was a pulmonary embolism; GeoDuckie was mom and dad's mascot when they went geocaching.
 Thank you.

 Top / Featured image credits cc licensed (BY-SA) flickr photo by cogdogblog: http://flickr.com/photos/cogdog/6176690500

-The post "We Are Lesser World Without George, Without GeoDuckie" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/02/without-george/) on February 8, 2015.
+The post "We Are Lesser World Without George, Without GeoDuckie" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/02/without-george/) on February 8, 2015.